Thomas FitzGerald, 11th Earl of Desmond

 Thomas's wife was the Old Countess of Desmond, Katherine FitzGerald, born around 1460.
-A portrait in Britain's National Portrait Gallery is captioned As she appeared at ye Court of our Sovereign Lord, King James, in thys present AD.
+A portrait in Britain's National Portrait Gallery is captioned:

+"As she appeared at ye Court of our Sovereign Lord, King James, in thys present AD.
 1614, and in ye 140th Yeare of her Age.
 Thither She came from Bristol, to seek Relief, ye House of Desmond having been ruined by Attainder.
 She was married in ye Reigne of King Edward IV and in ye course of her long Pilgrimage, renewed her Teeth Twice.
 Her principal residence is at Inchiquin, in Munster, whither she undauntedlye proposeth (her Purpose accomplished) incontinentlie to return.
+Laus Deo".

-Laus Deo.
-The Old Countess is said to have died at the age of 140 when she fell out of a cherry tree in the garden of her castle at Inchiquin while harvesting the fruit, though this appears unlikely.
+She is said to have died at the age of 140 when she fell out of a cherry tree in the garden of her castle at Inchiquin while harvesting the fruit, though this is unlikely.